mirakib/Hangman/Stage 3/Description.md

+# Work on project.
+Stage 3/8: Make your choice

 # Description

 If there is a predefined word, the game isn't replayable.
 You already know the word, so there’s no longer any challenge.
 At this stage, let's make the game more challenging by choosing a word from a special list with a variety of options.
 This way, our game will have more replay value.